sujaysathya/Automated_Attending_System/README.md

 #### Places to improve:
 Currently planning on making a ChatBot which can hopefully have full fleged conversations.\
 You can provide your suggestions on this [here.](https://github.com/sujaysathya/bunk_bot/issues/5)\
-Please contribute and make this better lads.
+Please contribute and make this better.

 <h3>PLEASE NOTE:</h3>
 <p>For legal reasons,<br>